Editor’s note: This post comes from our Constant Contact UK office.

 5. Attract new subscribers through Facebook

 Got a Facebook page for your business?
 We’re willing to bet that a lot of the people who have Liked your page aren’t subscribed to your newsletter.
 Yet.
-There are plenty of plug-ins out there that will add a sign-up form to your page.
-And if you’re a Constant Contact user, you can use our Join My List app that automates everything for you.
-Collect the email addresses of people who engage with you on Facebook, without lifting a finger.
+Create a lead generation landing page and then add a signup button to your Facebook Business Page.
+Your followers can click on the sign-up button and fill out the information.
+This allows you to collect the email addresses of people who engage with you on Facebook, without lifting a finger.

 6. Run a paid campaign in social media

 Facebook Ads allow you to drive traffic to a newsletter signup page.
-With the right campaign you could gather thousands of new email addresses in a single month.
+With the right campaign, you could gather thousands of new email addresses in a single month.
 Feels like a shot in the dark?
 Facebook’s lookalike audiences function allows you to target Facebook users who share similar characteristics to your existing email subscribers, significantly improving your chances of conversion.
+And, with Facebook Ads, you can choose to run your ad on Facebook, Instagram, or both.

 7. Make it easy for people to sign up via mobile